ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 ## Material Selection

-The selected material for the final design was **AISI A2 Tool Steel**, chosen for its high stiffness, excellent fatigue resistance, and ability to meet fracture safety requirements using a compact cross-section.
+The selected material for the final design was **AISI A2 Tool Steel**.
+This material is more on the brittle side than the other aluminum or titanium options shown, and I picked it scepcifically for its high stiffness, as I wanted to reduce deformation as much as possible.
+Additionally, I felt that this would be a more reasonable material overall, due to a relative lower cost compared to the aluminum and titanium options.

 Mechanical properties used in analysis:
 - Young’s modulus: **E = 30.3 Msi**